Juvenile Justice Act: Comprehensive Overview

 In the law, we consider any person under 18 as a juvenile.
 The Indian law states that no one can find a child under the age of seven guilty of any crime.
 Before, both children in trouble with the law and children in need of care and protection were referred to as juveniles, making it difficult to distinguish between the two groups.
 To make the distinction evident, the terms “children in conflict with the law” and “children in need of care and protection” are used in the amended law (2015 Act).

-This Act has further been amended by the Juvenile Justice (Care and Protection of Children) Amendment Act, 2021 which has come into force from 1 September 2022.
+Juvenile Justice Act has further been amended by the Juvenile Justice (Care and Protection of Children) Amendment Act, 2021 which has come into force from 1 September 2022.

-Historical Evolution of Juvenile Justice in India
+Historical Evolution of Juvenile Justice Act in India

 Early Approaches to Juvenile Offenders